 The Ohio State University Wexner Medical Center has an outstanding Sleep Medicine program.
 Our sleep center was one of the first accredited sleep centers in the United States.
-We are a tertiary referral center and care for a multitude of complicated patients with sleep complaints.
+We are a tertiary referral center and care for a multitude complicated patients with sleep complaints.
 We care for patients with a wide spectrum of sleep disordered breathing, hypersomnia, insomnia and sleep movement disorders.
 We incorporate various PAP therapies, pharmacological management and cognitive behavioral therapy to manage patients.
 We also have resources with our otolaryngology, dental, psychiatry and psychology colleagues to help co-manage these patients.
-We have a 14-bed free standing sleep lab as well as beds in the epilepsy monitoring unit that are used for sleep studies at the Brain and Spine Hospital.
-We also have a busy portable sleep study program.
+We have a 14-bed free standing sleep lab, beds in the Brain and Spine Hospital, and a busy home sleep testing program.

 - One year ACGME-accredited program

 - Diverse patient population and comprehensive sleep study interpretation experience.

 - Diverse faculty- The teaching faculty are comprised of:

 - Adult pulmonary, neurology, psychiatry, internal medicine, otolarnyngology, dentistry, and psychology

 - 7 months of Adult sleep medicine at The Ohio State University